Dessin d'enfant

 In mathematics, a dessin d'enfant is a type of graph embedding used to study Riemann surfaces and to provide combinatorial invariants for the action of the absolute Galois group of the rational numbers.
 The name of these embeddings is French for a "child's drawing"; its plural is either dessins d'enfant, "child's drawings", or dessins d'enfants, "children's drawings".

 A dessin d'enfant is a graph, with its vertices colored alternately black and white, embedded in an oriented surface that, in many cases, is simply a plane.
 For the coloring to exist, the graph must be bipartite.
 The faces of the embedding are required to be topological disks.
-The surface and the embedding may be described combinatorially using a rotation system, a cyclic order of the edges surrounding each vertex of the graph that describes the order in which the edges would be crossed by a path that travels clockwise on the surface in a small loop around the vertex.
+The surface and the embedding may be described combinatorially using a rotation system, a cyclic ordering of the edges surrounding each vertex of the graph that describes the order in which the edges would be crossed by a path that travels clockwise on the surface in a small loop around the vertex.

 Any dessin can provide the surface it is embedded in with a structure as a Riemann surface.
 It is natural to ask which Riemann surfaces arise in this way.
 The answer is provided by Belyi's theorem, which states that the Riemann surfaces that can be described by dessins are precisely those that can be defined as algebraic curves over the field of algebraic numbers.
 The absolute Galois group transforms these particular curves into each other, and thereby also transforms the underlying dessins.

 For a more detailed treatment of this subject, see Schneps (1994) or Lando & Zvonkin (2004).

 History

 19th century

 Early proto-forms of dessins d'enfants appeared as early as 1856 in the icosian calculus of William Rowan Hamilton; in modern terms, these are Hamiltonian paths on the icosahedral graph.

-Recognizable modern dessins d'enfants and Belyi functions were used by Felix Klein.
+Recognizably modern dessins d'enfants and Belyi functions were used by Felix Klein.
 Klein called these diagrams Linienzüge (German, plural of Linienzug "line-track", also used as a term for polygon); he used a white circle for the preimage of 0 and a '+' for the preimage of 1, rather than a black circle for 0 and white circle for 1 as in modern notation.
 He used these diagrams to construct an 11-fold cover of the Riemann sphere by itself, with monodromy group $PSL(2,11)$, following earlier constructions of a 7-fold cover with monodromy $PSL(2,7)$ connected to the Klein quartic.
 These were all related to his investigations of the geometry of the quintic equation and the group $A_5=PSL(2,5)$, collected in his famous 1884/88 Lectures on the Icosahedron.
 The three surfaces constructed in this way from these three groups were much later shown to be closely related through the phenomenon of trinity.